RileyXX/PlexPreferNonForcedSubs/README.md

 # PlexPreferNonForcedSubs

 ## Short Description
-This Python script sets all movies and shows in your local Plex library to use English non-forced subtitles by default.
+This Python script sets all movies and shows in your local Plex library to English non-forced subtitles by default.
 It is designed to work on any operating system where Python is installed (Windows, macOS, Linux, etc).

 ## Long Description
 This script utilizes the Plex Python API and sets all movies and shows in your local Plex library to English non-forced subtitles by default.
 The subtitle preferences will be applied to your Plex profile and remembered on other devices.
 By default, Plex prefers forced subtitles when available for a given item.
 However, Plex does not natively allow you to prefer non-forced subtitles, which is why this script was created.